 Inverness~Uist~Isle of Lewis

-More than just another bike ride, the Hebridean Trail offers the opportunity to experience life on this unique group of islands, where the landscapes are wild and untamed, golden eagles and red deer roam free and human history dates back over 5,000 years.
+More than just another bike ride, the Hebridean Trail mountain bike tour offers the opportunity to experience life on this unique group of islands, the Outer Hebrides.
+Here, the landscapes are wild and untamed, golden eagles and red deer roam free and human history dates back over 5,000 years.
 Immerse yourself in the traditions of the Outer Hebrides.
-Hear Gaelic being spoken or sung, listen to traditional folk musicians play in pubs, and see famous Harris Tweed being weaved by skilled local crafters.
-From the sea and the land comes some delectable produce; think fresh langoustines, scallops, lobster, crab, lamb and beef – and don’t forget moreish Stornoway black pudding!
+Hear Gaelic being spoken or sung, listen to traditional folk musicians play in pubs.
+Moreover, you get to see famous Harris Tweed being weaved by skilled local crafters.
+In addition, from the sea and the land comes some delectable produce; think fresh langoustines, scallops, lobster, crab, lamb and beef – and don’t forget moreish Stornoway black pudding!

-Day 1: Inverness to the island of South Uist
+Day 1: Inverness to the Island of North Uist

-After breakfast we spend some time getting the bikes set up for the ride ahead.
-The start of the Hebridean Trail follows the west coast of South Uist through the delightful coastal flower meadows, called machair.
+Touday, the start of the Hebridean Trail follows the west coast of South Uist through the delightful coastal flower meadows, called machair.
 A trail runs for approximately 30km right the way up the west coast of the island.
 This is defined by its beautiful white sand beaches and turquoise seas.
 From the north of the island head inland and follow the ‘main’ road across the causeways to the tiny island of Benbecula.
-Onward to the island of North Uist.
-Your destination for the evening is Lochmaddy on North Uist’s east coast.
-Overnight hotel.
-(B,L) Ride distance: 71km/ 44m
+Afterward we return to the island of North Uist to Lochmaddy for your overnight stay.

-Day 3: Lochmaddy to Tarbert, Isle of Harris
+Day 3: Lochmaddy to the Isle of Harris

 Riding north from Lochmaddy, we follow the coast road to Berneray.
 Here you will take the short ferry across the Sound of Harris to Leverburgh.
 Harris is arguably the jewel in the crown of the Outer Hebrides with its stunning beaches and rugged mountains.
-From Leverburgh, follow the west coast road with incredible views.
+We follow the west coast road with incredible views.
 On clear days, the World Heritage Site of St Kilda can be seen 40 miles offshore.
 We now heading off-road.
 Taking a series of ancient ‘coffin roads’, you will spend the afternoon riding some fine single track through a landscape of a 1000 lochans.
-One final road descent takes you to the charming village of Tarbert where will we stay for two nights in a stylish 4* hotel.
-Distance 62km, 40m (B,L)
+Then we have one final road descent takes you to the charming village of Tarbert where will we stay for two nights.
+(B,L,D) Distance 62km, 40m

-Day 4: Reinigeadal and the Islse of Scalpay
+Day 4: Reinigeadal and the Isle of Scalpay

 Depending on whether you want to tackle one of Scotland’s rarely ridden classic off-road routes or take it easy exploring the Isle of Scalpay and the area around Tarbert there are options.
-For confident riders, the Reinigeadal Loop is superb, offering amazing mountain biking through wild and mountainous landscapes.
-We can also visit one of the island’s most remote coastal villages.
-It is also well worth extending the day by visiting the Isle of Scalpay with its strong fishing community and a historic lighthouse .
+Notwithstanding, for confident riders, the Reinigeadal Loop is superb, offering amazing mountain biking through wild and mountainous landscapes.
+In addition, we can visit one of the island’s most remote coastal villages before visiting the Harris Distillery.
+Also, it is well worth extending the day by visiting the Isle of Scalpay with its strong fishing community and a historic lighthouse .
 Overnight hotel in Tarbert.
-(B,L) Distance: 35km/ 22m
+(B,L, D) Distance: 35km, 22m

 Day 5: Tarbert to Callanish, Isle of Lewis